 Recenter the model if you have zoomed in or rotated too far.

-To return to your starting position after zooming or rotating, click Recenter 3D model in the 3D controls toolbar in the lower-right corner.
+To return to your starting position after zooming or rotating, click the Recenter 3D Model icon in the 3D controls toolbar in the lower-right corner.

 Reset the model to its original state after you have hidden or faded structures.

-When you hide or fade structures, an Undo/Redo/Reset toolbar will appear at the top of the 3D scene.
+When you hide or fade structures, an Undo/Redo/Reset toolbar will appear to the left of the 3D model.
 Click Reset to return the model to its original state.

 Use the Draw tool to draw on the model.